 The college features active faculty practices at more than 12 primary care, case management, consultative and nurse midwifery sites.

-The College of Nursing has four endowed chairs and two endowed professorships.
-Seventeen faculty are fellows of the American Academy of Nursing, and 11 are fellows in specialty and practical societies.
+The College of Nursing has three endowed chairs and three endowed professorships.
+Eighteen faculty are fellows of the American Academy of Nursing, and 10 are fellows in specialty and practical societies.

 Two national centers are housed within the school: The National Resource Center for Health and Safety in Child Care and the National Center for Children, Families and Communities.